vincentbernat/network-lab/lab-bgp-llgr/README.md

 ## Commands

-The lab has two nodes:
+The lab has 3 nodes:

  - a Juniper vRR split into two logical systems,
+ - a Linux node running GoBGP with LLGR enabled (it needs a patch for interop)
  - a Linux node acting as a switch and able to simulate some kind of control plane failure by dropping BFD and BGP packets.